Fred Rogers: Legacy

-Marc Brown, creator of another PBS children's show, Arthur, considered Rogers both a friend and "a terrific role model for how to use television and the media to be helpful to kids and families".
+Marc Brown, creator of another PBS children's show, Arthur, and also a Western Pennsylvania native, considered Rogers both a friend and "a terrific role model for how to use television and the media to be helpful to kids and families".
 Josh Selig, creator of Wonder Pets, credits Rogers with influencing his use of structure and predictability, and his use of music, opera, and originality.

 Rogers inspired Angela Santomero, co-creator of the children's television show Blue's Clues, to earn a degree in developmental psychology and go into educational television.
 She and the other producers of Blue's Clues used many of Rogers' techniques, such as using child developmental and educational research and having the host speak directly to the camera and transition to a make-believe world.
 In 2006, three years after Rogers' death and the end of production of Blue's Clues, the Fred Rogers Company contacted Santomero to create a show that would promote Rogers' legacy.
 In 2012, Daniel Tiger's Neighborhood, with characters from and based upon Mister Rogers' Neighborhood, premiered on PBS.

 Rogers' style and approach to children's television and early childhood education also "begged to be parodied".
 Comedian Eddie Murphy parodied Mister Rogers' Neighborhood on Saturday Night Live during the 1980s.
 Rogers told interviewer David Letterman in 1982 that he believed parodies like Murphy's were done "with kindness in their hearts".

 Video of Rogers' 1969 testimony in defense of public programming has experienced a resurgence since 2012, going viral at least twice.
 It first resurfaced after then presidential candidate Mitt Romney suggested cutting funding for PBS.
-In 2017, video of the testimony again went viral after President Donald Trump proposed defunding several arts-related government programs including PBS and the National Endowment for the Arts.
+In 2017, video of the testimony again went viral after U.S. President Donald Trump proposed defunding several arts-related government programs including PBS and the National Endowment for the Arts.